Gibberlings3/modhub/README.md

 # modhub
-Microservice to find the latest or latest (pre)release version of a mod hosted on GitHub
+Microservice to find the latest commit or latest (pre)release version of a mod hosted on GitHub

 It will automatically redirect to the desired archive.
 Defaults to archived code of the latest proper release.